jcberquist/sublimetext-cfml/readme.md

 Inline documentation is also available for `Application.cfc` settings and methods as well as method calls that have been indexed via the model completions functionality (see above).
 In the latter case documentation of the function signature, file location, and argument list is provided.

+### Package Settings

+There are a number of package settings that control the behavior of the package.
+You can see the default settings from the menu under `Package Settings -> CFML -> Package Settings - Default` or via the command palette: `CFML: Default Package Settings`.
+To override any of these settings, use the user package settings file.
+This can be found under the menu `Package Settings -> CFML -> Package Settings - User` or via the command palette: `CFML: User Package Settings`.
+These settings control much of the functionality of the package mentioned in what follows.

 ### Key Bindings

 In tag attributes, script strings, and between `cfoutput` tags, pressing `#` when text is selected will wrap the currently selected text `#selected#`.